-- Provide relevant, paid employment for a minimum of 480 hours (approximately 14 weeks for 35-40 hours per week). - Provide the Co-op Program with an accurate job description. - Respect the co-op office's timelines, schedules and deadlines. - Offer reasonable notice of candidates to be interviewed and of cancellations. - Provide an orientation to the workplace and foster an experiential learning environment for the co-op student. - Meet with a co-op coordinator for a site visit/ mid-term evaluation at least once per work term to assess student progress. - Complete an Employer Evaluation of Co-op Student form at the end of the work term and discuss it with the student. - May assist the student with developing learning objectives. - Communicate potential difficulties in completing work terms with the student and the co-op coordinator.
+- Employers that offer placements with the Co-op Program are required to: - Provide relevant, paid employment for a minimum of 480 hours (approximately 14 weeks for 35-40 hours per week). - Provide the Co-op Program with an accurate job description. - Respect the Co-op Office's timelines, schedules, and deadlines. - Offer reasonable notice of candidates to be interviewed and of cancellations. - Provide an orientation to the workplace and foster an experiential learning environment for the co-op student. - Meet with a Co-op Coordinator for a site visit/ mid-term evaluation at least once per work term to assess student progress. - Complete an Employer Evaluation of Co-op Student Form at the end of the work term and discuss it with the student. - May assist the student with developing learning objectives. - Communicate potential difficulties in completing work terms with the student and the Co-op Coordinator.